cloudflare/cloudflare-docs-engine/src/content/runtime-apis/kv.md

 #### Metadata

-You can get the metadata associated with a key-value pair alongside its value by calling the `getWithMetadata` method on a namespace you've bound in your script:
+You can get the metadata associated with a key-value pair alongside its value by calling the `getWithMetadata` method on a namespace you’ve bound in your script:

-`const {value, metadata} = await NAMESPACE.getWithMetadata(key);`
+`const {value, metadata} = await NAMESPACE.getWithMetadata(key)`

-If there's no metadata associated with the requested key-value pair, `null` will be returned for metadata.
+If there’s no metadata associated with the requested key-value pair, `null` will be returned for metadata.

 ### Deleting key-value pairs

-To delete a key-value pair, you can call the `delete` method on any namespace you've bound to your script:
+To delete a key-value pair, you can call the `delete` method on any namespace you’ve bound to your script:

 `await NAMESPACE.delete(key)`